wqking/metapp/doc/core-concepts.md

 size_t getUpTypeCount() const noexcept;
 ```

 A MetaType only has one TypeKind, so it can represent only one type information, it can't represent compound information.
-For example, for type `int *`, the TypeKind of the MetaType is `tkPointer`, the `int` type is missed.
-For `std::vector<char>`, the TypeKind of the MetaType is `tkStdVector`, the `char` type is missed.
+For example, for type `int *`, the TypeKind of the MetaType is `tkPointer`, the `int` type is lost.
+For `std::vector<char>`, the TypeKind of the MetaType is `tkStdVector`, the `char` type is lost.
-UpType is used to represent the missed type information.
+UpType is used to represent the lost type information.

 Here are some examples,